 My father and mother died over a decade ago and about one year apart.
-Approximately 6 months after each death, I had at least one vivid dream with one or both of them in it.
-In both cases the dream did not feel like the typical run of the mill dream.
+Approximately six months after each death, I had at least one vivid dream with one or both of them in it.
+In both cases, the dream did not feel like the typical run-of-the-mill dream.

-In this blog and elsewhere I have argued that these sorts of ‘visitation dreams' might be one source of the widespread belief in life after death—a core idea for conceptions of the soul and religion.
+In this post and elsewhere I have argued that these sorts of "visitation dreams" might be one source of the widespread belief in life after death—a core idea for conceptions of the soul and religion.
 For traditional peoples who accorded equal or greater ontological weight to dreams as compared to waking reality, a visitation dream must have been utterly convincing evidence that a spirit world and life beyond the grave existed.

 How many people and what kind of people report visitation dreams?
-Do visitation dreams occur shortly after death of a loved one or can it happen years afterward?
-What kinds of effects do visitation dreams have on emotional life of the dreamer?
-Unfortunately we do not yet have reliable answers to any of these questions...fertile ground for doctoral projects perhaps!
+Do visitation dreams occur shortly after the death of a loved one or can it happen years afterward?
+What kinds of effects do visitation dreams have on the emotional life of the dreamer?
+Unfortunately, we do not yet have reliable answers to any of these questions...fertile ground for doctoral projects perhaps.

 The deceased appeared as they did in life rather than as they did when they fell ill.
-In fact the deceased often appeared much younger or more healthy than when they died.
+In fact, the deceased often appeared much younger or more healthy than when they died.
 The deceased conveyed reassurance to the dreamer.
-"I am OK and still with you" This message tended to be conveyed telepathically or mentally rather than via spoken word.
-The dream structure was NOT disorganized or bizarre.
-Instead visitation dreams are typically clear, vivid, intense and are experienced as real visits when the dreamer awakens.
+"I am OK and still with you."
+This message tended to be conveyed telepathically or mentally rather than via spoken word.
+The dream structure was not disorganized or bizarre.
+Instead, visitation dreams are typically clear, vivid, intense, and are experienced as real visits when the dreamer awakens.
 The dreamer is always changed by the experience.
-There is resolution of the grieving process and/or a wider spiritual perspective.
+There is a resolution of the grieving process and/or a wider spiritual perspective.

-Given these basic characteristics of visitation dreams, such dreams must be considered among the most remarkable and most important category of dreams—yet as mentioned above they are under-studied to say the least.
-My own feeling is that these dreams hold a key to the functional nature of the dreaming Mind itself but we will never verify that claim without rigorous empirical investigation.
+Given these basic characteristics of visitation dreams, such dreams must be considered among the most remarkable and most important categories of dreams—yet as mentioned above they are understudied, to say the least.
+My own feeling is that these dreams hold a key to the functional nature of the dreaming mind itself but we will never verify that claim without rigorous empirical investigation.